 - Provide yourself a method of self-accountability

+How to Get StartedIf you have decided to take the plunge and share your recovery story online, consider starting small.
+Do not rush to post on Facebook or Twitter where all your friends, family and anyone else who follows you can give their two cents.
+Instead, check out some social media support groups for people in recovery.
+For example, Sober Grid is an online community for people who want to meet other sober people locally or around the world.
+The app also offers 24/7 peer-counseling, so you can truly find a support system with people who understand what you're going through even if no one else around you seems to get it.
 You might also want to consider talking to your counselors or therapist about whether or not it would be beneficial for you to use social media at any point in your recovery.
 Getting better takes time, and there are plenty of ways to integrate their recovery into their everyday lives.
 Social media is just one of them.

-Content for Arizona Addiction by Cohn Media, LLC.
-Passionate and creative writing and broadcasting, covering the following industries: addiction rehab, health care, entertainment and technology.
-Advocate of clear communication, positivity and humanity at its best. www.cohn.media
+Content for Arizona Addiction Recovery Centers created by Cohn Media, LLC.
+Passionate and creative writing and broadcasting, covering the following industries: addiction rehab, health care, entertainment, technology and advocate of clear communication, positivity and humanity at its best. www.cohn.media

 If you or someone you know needs help with addiction, contact 602-737-1619 or email email@example.com to get the help you need.
 Our acclaimed recovery environment merges upscale, luxury accommodations with affordability, clinical expertise and an unwavering commitment to patient care and aftercare.